Academic Progress Standards

 General Education Degree Requirements

-A substantial core of general education is regarded as an essential component of all instructional programs.
+A substantial core of general education is an essential component of all instructional programs.
 In order to meet general requirements, all candidates for degrees from YVC must have:

 A cumulative college-level grade point average of 2.0 or higher at YVC